Oldest football clubs: India

 In India, some of the oldest clubs are Calcutta Football Club (founded in 1872, later merged with Calcutta Cricket Club founded in 1792 to form Calcutta Cricket and Football Club), Sarada FC, Aryan FC (1884), Sovabazar FC (1886), Mohun Bagan (1889), Mohammedan SC (1891), and East Bengal (1920).
 All of these clubs are from Kolkata.

 Indonesia

-The oldest football club in Indonesia is Gymnastiek Vereeniging, founded in the City of Medan in 1887.
+The oldest football club in Indonesia was Gymnastiek Vereeniging, founded in the city of Medan in 1887.

-The oldest still active football club in Indonesia is UMS 1905, founded in 1905, currently competing in Liga 3 Jakarta.
-Several local clubs in the 1900s during the Dutch East Indies era that entered into internal teams such as Hercules, Vios Batavia (Persija internal); Sidolig, UNI Bandung (Persib internal) and others.
+The oldest still active football club in Indonesia is UMS 1905, founded in 1905, currently competing in Liga 4 Jakarta zone.
+Several local clubs in the 1900s during the Dutch East Indies era that entered into internal teams such as Hercules, Vios Batavia (Persija internal); Sidolig, POR UNI Bandung (Persib internal), and others.

 Iraq

 Al-Quwa Al-Jawiya is a Baghdad-based men's club founded in 1931 in Kingdom of Iraq under British Administration.
 It plays within the Iraqi Premier League.